dl8sd11/Email_Searcher/report.md

 - Data Structure: Singly-linked-list

-First, we execute some prepocess on the given expression by slicing it down into nodes of the linked list.
+First, we slice the given expression down into nodes of the linked list.

-- Slicing Policy:
-    - Each node of the linked list contains expressions with `&` between, parentheses, or only a single token
+- Each node contains an expression with `&` between, parentheses, or only a single token
 - Link between nodes implies `|` operations
 - Parentheses with only a token inside will be regards as a single token
 - `!` will be marked in the node of `(` or a single token

 As we obtain the processed expression, we can further move on to checking if any emails matched the given expression via the following method.

-- Resolving Method
 - Use binary search to find out if a token exists in the email
 - As each node must represent a `true` / `false` value, use a recursive function to compute the sum of all nodes
-    - Policy:
-        - Make new recursive call if encounter `(`
-        - Return when a `)` appears
+- Make new recursive call if encounter `(`, and return when a `)` appears

 With the return value of the functions, we can have the sum of all nodes which is the result of doing `or` operation between each node.
 That is, $0$ represents failure on matching the expression with the email while nonzero values reveal that the expression is matched!